-The need for inspection in relation to the safety and integrity of offshore structures and pipelines.

-Basic terminology of subsea structures (steel and concrete), including jackets, semi-submersible and jack-up drilling rigs, FPSOs (Floating Production and Storage and Offloading units), single point moorings, seabed production manifolds, wellhead and valve protection frames.

-Basic terminology of subsea pipelines, including rigid and flexible pipelines and risers, umbilicals and J-tubes.

-The modes of failure and deterioration experienced in steel/concrete structures, risers and pipelines.

-An appreciation of how an Operator's inspection programme attempts to detect and assess such failure and deterioration by the use of various ROV inspection techniques.

-The importance of good communications, planning and briefing.

-The importance of documentation and record keeping.
-An appreciation of manual and computer based data recording and reporting.

-An appreciation of the abilities and limitations of commonly used vehicles.

-The need for written procedures for all activities.

-An appreciation of current health, safety and environmental issues as they affect subsea operations.
-This includes Permit to Work systems, the requirements for hazard identification and Risk Assessments, the use of ROV Dive Plans, current legislation and industry guidelines (e.g. IMCA guidelines)
+- The need for inspection in relation to the safety and integrity of offshore structures and pipelines. - Basic terminology of subsea structures (steel and concrete), including jackets, semisubmersible and jack-up drilling rigs, FPSOs (Floating Production and Storage and Offloading units), single point moorings, seabed production manifolds, wellhead and valve protection frames. - Basic terminology of subsea pipelines, including rigid and flexible pipelines and risers, umbilical's and J-tubes. - The modes of failure and deterioration experienced in steel/concrete structures, risers and pipelines. - An appreciation of how an Operator's inspection programme attempts to detect and assess such failure and deterioration by the use of various ROV inspection techniques. - The importance of good communications, planning and briefing. - The importance of documentation and record keeping.
+An appreciation of manual and computer based data recording and reporting. - An appreciation of the abilities and limitations of commonly used vehicles including autonomous vehicles. - The need for written procedures for all activities. - An appreciation of current health, safety and environmental issues as they affect subsea operations.
+This includes Permit to Work systems, the requirements for hazard identification and Risk Assessments, the use of ROV Dive Plans, current legislation and industry guidelines (e.g. IMCA guidelines). - Interpretation of the scope of work as well as tracking the scope.